Search cost: Fuel shortages

-Labour Markets
+Labour markets

 Job seeking activities such as finding vacant positions, gathering information about a firm, preparing a résumé and cover letter, preparing for an interview, and travelling to and from the job interview are examples of activities that incur a search cost from the individual.
 The larger this search cost is the more likely the chance that a worker will exit the market before initiating a search for a job.
 This is brought about by a combination of the low probability of finding a permanent job, as low as 19% in some studies/areas, and a low level of current capital.
 These factors also often cause agents to cease their searching activities after a number of failed attempts, even when the worker has cash on hand that covers the search costs multiple times.
 To maintain saving in excess of this minimum threshold value, the worker participates in temporary employment while conducting their search.
-This increases the staff turnover of the these companies.
+This increases the staff turnover of these companies.
 With increased technological integration of the advertisement and management of job opportunities as well as worker information and the provision of accessible and affordable public transport these effects can be treated.